wilsontelab/svx-mdi-tools/docs/svDJ/svDJ.md

 svDJ achieves this by defining a **canonical orientation** for every junction, i.e., for every possible combination of node pairs.
 A read segment is on the canonical strand if it begins at the primer1 node, as defined by the primers table.
-Noncanonical segments are reverse complement prior to junction comparison.
+Noncanonical segments are reverse complemented prior to junction comparison.

-The final level of aggregation is thus the table of junction <code>networks</code>, as follows.
+The resulting final level of aggregation is thus the table of junction <code>networks</code>, as follows.
-All tables (primers, edges, junctions, and networks) are returned as RDS files for furhter exploration.
+All tables (primers, edges, junctions, and networks) are returned as RDS files for further exploration.

 <table>